Mark Waid: 2000s

 In 2003 Waid wrote the origin of the "modern" Superman with Superman: Birthright, a twelve-part limited series which was meant to be the new official origin story of the Man of Steel.
 Birthright contained several characters and elements from the Silver and Modern Age Superman comic books and homages to Superman: The Movie and the Smallville television series.

 Waid returned to writing Legion of Super-Heroes in December 2004, teaming again with Barry Kitson.
 He finished his run on the series with issue #30 (July 2007).
 In 2005, Waid signed a two-year exclusive contract with DC Comics.
 He co-wrote the 52 limited series with Grant Morrison, Geoff Johns, Greg Rucka, and Keith Giffen that lasted for one year and covered the events that take place during the year in the DC Universe following Infinite Crisis.
 Another project for DC was a new launch of The Brave and the Bold with artist George Pérez, and a brief return to The Flash.

-On July 27, 2007, at the San Diego Comic-Con International, Boom!
+On July 27, 2007, at San Diego Comic-Con, Boom!
 Studios announced that Waid would join Boom! as Editor-in-Chief the following month.
 As his non-creator assignments at DC lapsed, he stated that all his future creator-owned work will be with Boom!.

 Waid was promoted to Chief Creative Officer of BOOM!
 Studios in August 2010.
 That December, Waid announced he would be leaving that role, and return to freelance work, though he would continue writing for the publisher.

 In the late 2000s Waid worked on the Spider-Man creative team, writing several issues of The Amazing Spider-Man, including a meeting between Spider-Man and Stephen Colbert in The Amazing Spider-Man #573 (Dec.
 2008).